 - Pill dosage

 For example, the Move ECG device can measure an electrocardiogram and send findings on sleep and daily activity straight to the user’s healthcare professional.
-HeartGuide is another wearable technology example that monitors blood pressure, specifically for those who struggle with high blood pressure.
+HeartGuide is another wearable technology that monitors blood pressure, specifically for those who struggle with high blood pressure.

 2. Smart Hearing Aids